 I can only hope that this information will help to serve others trying to plan for and take their own backpacking trip around Europe.
 I’ve tried to detail everything I wanted to know as a would be backpacker still planning my trip at home but if I have left something out feel free to ask I don’t bite.

 Lastly just remember this information will only ever be a guide because you wont travel Europe like I did.
 It’s a starting point to base your travels and budget around.
 It is in no way the holy grail for of backpackers budget guides to Europe.

-Estonia now trades in Euro’s.
+Estonia and Latvia now trades in Euro’s.
 From what I have heard the costs have increased slightly so my costs should still be roughly in-line with living costs.